geraldinepascal/FROGS-wrappers/README.md

 FROGS also provide statistical tools to explore OTU count table and taxonomical affiliations.

-FROGS-wrapper allow to add FROGS on a Galaxy instance.
+FROGS-wrappers allow to add FROGS on a Galaxy instance.

 # Table of content